HRI-EU/Rcs/README.md

 Rcs has been designed carefully to have only little dependencies.
 The ones that have been selected are in our opinion very matured libraries:

  - Libxml2 (MIT License, Ubuntu-package libxml2-dev)
- - Qt4 or Qt5: LGPL (Also dual commercial license available, Ubuntu-package libqt4-dev or whatever is needed for Qt5)
+ - Qt5: LGPL (Also dual commercial license available, Ubuntu-package qt5-default)
- - qwt (LGPL with additions, Ubuntu-package libqwt5-qt4-dev in case you use Qt4, otherwise libqwt-qt5-dev)
+ - qwt (LGPL with additions, Ubuntu-package libqwt-qt5-dev)
  - OpenSceneGraph (OSGPL, Ubuntu-package libopenscenegraph-dev)

 Optionally (please use the ccmake tool to manage the compile options), additional functionality can be compiled in when activating